aryanpingle/code-analyser/ReadME.md

 - Support for CommonJs, ES6, TypeScript, and JSX
 - Allows multiple entry/ excluded files
 - Handles cyclic dependencies
-- Can find intra-module dependencies at any depth
+- Can find dependencies at any depth

 # Installation